IBAS research and administration are located in the Harold Stokes Building on Level 5, 145 Studley Road, Austin Health.

-Like most hospitals, finding your way around the Austin Hospital can be somewhat confusing.
-To make it easier, you can see the three locations that IBAS operates from on the map below (click on it to get a full sized, printable version).
-We've also written step-by-step directions of how to find the locations (click on the links below)
+Like most hospitals, finding your way around Austin Health can be somewhat confusing.
+To make it easier, you can see where IBAS operates on the map below (click on it to get a full sized, printable version).
+We've also written step-by-step directions of how to find the locations (click on the links below):

 Click on the map for a full-sized, printable version.

 Interstitial lung disease (ILD) is a chronic lung condition that causes stiff lungs and restricts sufferers from taking a deep breath.
 Exercise in a gym, or swimming, walking or riding a bike, can help...

 Interested to participate in a study investigating the effect of fatigue on driving performance?

 Sleep apnea is a condition where breathing is abnormal during sleep.
 There are two main forms of sleep apnea: obstructive and central.
 For obstructive sleep apnea, breathing is reduced because the airway...

 Congratulations to the following IBAS staff members who have been successful in obtaining research funding from the Austin Medical Research Foundation (AMRF) for 2022.

 Honouring a legacy: The prestigious 2021 Rob Pierce Grant in Aid is awarded to Dr Marnie Graco, a physiotherapist and implementation scientist from IBAS.